Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Remote treatment for substance use has developed at a pace few expected, opening new doors but also generating practical questions about how virtual addiction therapy online actually works in real life.
 This FAQ draws on what industry leaders and recent studies now consider essential information—everything from insurance coverage and technical needs to patient safety and family involvement.

-For context, telehealth usage for substance use disorder exploded by over 6,000% between 2019 and 20223.
-By exploring topics like digital equity concerns, clinical boundaries, and what it takes to make progress, these questions will help individuals and families determine if online addiction therapy aligns with their circumstances and when it may be time to seek more intensive, in-person support.
+For context, telehealth usage for substance use disorder exploded by over 6,000% between 2019 and 2022.
+By exploring topics like digital equity concerns, clinical boundaries, and what it takes to make progress, these questions will help individuals and families determine if online addiction therapy aligns with their circumstances and when it may be time to seek more intensive, in-person support.3

 Determining if addiction therapy online is a strong fit comes down to a practical checklist: stable home environment, reliable high-speed internet (25 Mbps minimum), basic digital comfort, and enough privacy for candid sessions.
 This method works well for adults with mild to moderate symptoms who can engage consistently without crisis-level oversight.

 If you're a working parent, busy professional, or live far from in-person services, online therapy removes countless access barriers.
-Still, recognize that digital equity gaps—such as poor connectivity or limited tech skills—can stall progress8.
-For severe withdrawal or intense psychiatric needs, prioritize in-person care, as telehealth isn't built for emergencies.
+Still, recognize that digital equity gaps—such as poor connectivity or limited tech skills—can stall progress.
+For severe withdrawal or intense psychiatric needs, prioritize in-person care, as telehealth isn't built for emergencies.8

 Medication management in addiction therapy online is led by licensed prescribers—typically board-certified addiction psychiatrists or physicians—who assess and monitor clients through secure video visits.
 After a thorough review of your medical history and, if needed, coordination with local labs for drug screening, clinicians determine an individualized medication protocol.